moment/momentjs.com/docs/moment/08-durations/15-as-json.md

   moment.duration().toJSON();
 ---

-When serializing a duration object to JSON, it will be be represented as an ISO8601 string.
+When serializing a duration object to JSON, it will be represented as an ISO8601 string.

 ```javascript